Friday, April 26

 C1 Embrace the Challenge: Creating Partnerships to Develop Research Services in an Academic Library - Kieren Bailey and Michele Jacobsen

-- Establishing partnerships with faculty.
+- Recognize the importance of establishing partnerships with faculty.

-- Integrating library instruction into writing courses.
+- Discover how to Integrate library instruction into writing courses.

-C2 Emotional Labour - Kyla Lee
+C2 In Your Feelings: Let's Talk About Emotional Labour in Public Libraries - Kyla Lee

 - Understand what emotional labour is.

-C3 Digital Collections and Decolonization Practices - Larry Laliberté
+C3 Digital Collections and Decolonization Practices - Larry Laliberté and Peggy Sue Ewanyshyn

 In light of the Truth and Reconciliation Commission’s Calls to Action, the presenters will highlight various ways forward to begin to reframe and decolonize digital collections that have historically served as repositories of settler/trespasser ephemera (postcards, maps).
 Moving beyond the initial, albeit critical step of modifying/enhancing catalogue and metadata records to reflect terms and associations related to Indigenous groups, the presentation will “map out” how these collections might be reimagined to allow individuals and groups to embed, or via other digital and in-person means, become co-curators in the re-telling of prairie history.
 Utilizing examples, the presentation will undertake a “side-view” that locates oneself within the landscape in order to challenge, and draw attention to superimposed colonial co-ordinates, and their linear delineations that continue to serve as signposts in supporting the narrative of conquest.

-- This session will serve to inform directions for future research.
+- Identify directions for future research.

 C4 Find a Way: Understanding Access and Privacy Legislation - Shannyn Rus

 Shannyn was a municipal councillor, library board trustee and local board member from 2013- 2017 when she became a privacy breach victim.
 With a unique work-related knowledge of access and privacy legislation, Shannyn embarked on a challenging journey to understand Alberta’s access and privacy legislation as it relates to public bodies and individuals' rights.
 Her experience as a trustee and breach victim can help public bodies such as libraries understand that serious consideration should be given to preparing privacy breach response plans, including communication strategies that are as open as possible.
-A good communication plan with the affected individuals by the head of your privacy team is a cornerstone of an organization’s response to a privacy breach, but only if that plan is in place and tested before the breach occurs.
+A good communication plan with the affected individuals is a cornerstone of an organization’s response to a privacy breach, but only if that plan is in place and tested before the breach occurs.

-- Be able recognize a privacy breach.
+- Define how to recognize a privacy breach.

-- Be prepared and confident in the 5 step response plan.
+- Examine the 5 step response plan.

 C5 How to Hire a Library Superhero - Tanya Pollard and Jane Skocdopole

-- Gain knowledge about hiring a new director that fits their space
+- Gain knowledge about hiring a new director

 C6 Is Tango All We Get? – Alissa Droog, Danielle Bettridge, Alyssa Martin and Ashleigh Yates-MacKay